lynnfaraday/aresmush.com/_root/tutorials/code/extra-contribs.md

 ### Submitting Plugins

 Many extras will be entire plugins.
-In order to be compatible with the automated `addplugin` script, the plugin must follow a particular folder structure.
+In order to be compatible with the automated plugin install, the plugin must follow a particular folder structure.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** The `addplugin` script just copies the plugin's files into place.
+> <i class="fa fa-exclamation-triangle"></i> **Note:** The automated install just copies the plugin's files into place.
 If your plugin requires changes to _other plugins_ (for example, adding steps to the Chargen config or Chargen web portal screen), you should include instructions for adding that in your README.

 The folder structure for a plugin includes: